 Treat Married and Unmarried Couples the Same

-Traditional etiquette says that you should write married couples names on the same line, and unmarried couples on separate lines.
+Traditional etiquette says that married couples' names should be written on the same line, and unmarried couples should be written on separate lines.

 Treat Heterosexual and Same-Sex Couples the Same

-This should go without saying, but there's no need to address an invitation to a same-sex couple any differently than you would to an opposite-sex couple.
-Don't just invite one person, then write "and guest" for the other when you know they're in a long-term relationship.
+This should go without saying, but there's no need to address an invitation to a same-sex couple any differently than to an opposite-sex couple.
+Don't just invite one person, then write "and guest" for the other when knowing that the couple is in a long-term relationship.
 Don't send them separate invitations as if they don't live at the same address.
 Don't write them on separate lines as if they weren't a couple.
-And of course, don't invite the spouses of your heterosexual friends, but not those of your LGBTI friends.
+And of course, don't invite the spouses of heterosexual friends and not those of LGBTI friends.

 Different Addresses?
 Send Two